polilluminato/awesome-pubdev/README.md

 * [mobx](https://pub.dev/packages/mobx) - MobX is a state-management library that makes it simple to connect the reactive data of your application with the UI.
 * [provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.

+## Text

+*Libraries to work with text in a Flutter App.*

+* [span_builder](https://pub.dev/packages/span_builder) - Facilitates creation of spans from plain text and provides automated disposal of GestureRecognizers.
+* [word_selectable_text](https://pub.dev/packages/word_selectable_text) - The WordSelectableText widget gives an easy way to select and highlight words.
 ## Timeline

 *Libraries to show a timeline in a Flutter App.*